-Notes: This lesson contains more material than can be done in a 50 minute period; rather than cut beneficial activities, it was determined to leave the decision of pacing up to the teacher, who is in the best position to determine the needs of her/his students.
-This lesson is based on the Sunburst Conflict Resolution materials.
+Notes: This lesson contains more material than can be done in a 30-45 minute period; rather than cut beneficial activities, it was determined to leave the decision of pacing up to the teacher, who is in the best position to determine the needs of her/his students.
+Some of this lesson is based on the Sunburst Conflict Resolution materials.
 The model is based on the belief that cooperation is the underlying framework for conflict resolution and must be experienced, not just taught, to be understood and internalized.
+This lesson may be divided into two lessons if desired.